jeremysee2/jeremysee2.github.io/_drafts/Lichee Tang FPGA/the-15-fpga-with-20-000-luts.md

 ### Tutorial 4: VGA Interface

 In this tutorial, we will explore the VGA specification to send RGB video data out to a monitor.
 This should work with any old or modern monitor.
-Modern monitors may rescale your image to fit the 16:9 aspect ratio of your screen.
+Modern monitors may rescale your image to fit the 16:9 aspect ratio.

 ### References